-- 1. The brace should be kept on at all times except when lying down unless the consultant has advised you otherwise. - 2.
-The brace should be tight but comfortable. - 3.
-The brace should be worn over thin, preferably cotton clothing such as a T-Shirt or vest.
-You should avoid clothing with buttons or jewellery that would be pressed against your body by the brace. - 4.
-When sitting on a chair, the bottom of the brace at the back should be just sitting above the seat of the chair, if this is catching the chair, it will cause the brace to rise up. - 5.
-Skin checks should be carried out by a family member.
-Remove the brace for short periods during the day when lying down to allow your skin to breathe.
-If there is an area of broken skin, please get it reviewed by a practice nurse or GP and contact the Orthotics Department to have the brace reviewed. - 6.
-Use pain relief in the first few weeks to allow you to move comfortably.
-If high levels of pain persist, contact your GP. - 7.
-The brace can be cleaned by wiping it over with a damp cloth and leaving it to dry; do not place on a radiator or a fire to dry as this can damage the brace structure.
+- The brace should be kept on at all times unless the consultant has advised otherwise. - The brace should be tight but comfortable. - The brace should be worn over thin, preferably cotton clothing such as a T-Shirt or vest.
+You should avoid clothing with buttons or jewellery that would be pressed against your body by the brace. - When sitting on a chair, the bottom of the brace at the back should be just sitting above the seat of the chair, if this is catching the chair, it will cause the brace to rise up - Skin checks should be carried out by a family member.
+Remove the brace for short periods during the day when lying flat to allow your skin to breath.
+If there is an area of broken skin, please get it reviewed by a practice nurse or GP and contact the Orthotics Department to have the brace reviewed. - Use pain relief in the first few weeks to allow you to move comfortably.
+If high levels of pain persist contact your GP. - The brace can be cleaned by wiping it over with a damp cloth and leaving it to dry; do not place on radiator or a fire to dry as this can damage the brace structure.